bbarr3/INDY/Buying $INDY.md

 - What is [EGLD](https://multiversx.com/about-egld)?
   	- EGLD is the native crypto currency of the MultiversX blockchain
   	  	- TL;DR: It covers your transaction fees and allows you to pivot within Xportal.
 The conversion rate is approx $20.37 USD (5/13/25)
 	- Please check out the documentation linked above to learn more.
-Skeptism is real and something we aren't hiding.
-Do your own research!
+Skeptism is real and something we aren't hiding from.
+So were we - do your research!
 - Kachow, finally you can get a DOG of a memecoin, $INDY
 ## Navigate to MemeXchange
 - In your XPortal App go to the Explorer Page